SkygearIO/guides/intro/integration/js.md

 Our next step is to configure Skygear in your web client so that it communicates with the server.

 To do so, make sure you have already created an account at [Skygear.io](https://skygear.io).
-We will need the "app end point" and the "api key" of your Skygear app for configuration.
+We will need the "app end point" and the "API key" of your Skygear app for configuration.

 A project using Angular (including Ionic) should follow Angular's pattern of managing data.
 Skygear is usually used as a global singleton object, the Angular way to manage such data is through [Service](https://angular.io/docs/ts/latest/tutorial/toh-pt4.html).